MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-distribution-sharing.md

 #### Option 2: Consumers request access to content

-You can also take a discovery-driven approach, where consumers can search for content that's relevant for them.
-With this approach, consumers browse a curated centralized portal for a list and description of the content that's available to them.
+You can also take a discovery-driven approach, where consumers search for content that's relevant for them.
+With this approach, consumers browse a curated centralized portal for the content that's available to them.
 When they select an item that they don't have access to, they can request access from the content owner, who must approve it before the content consumer can view that item.

 This approach is beneficial when: